Features, pricing, ratings, and pros & cons — compared head-to-head.

-Keycloak is a commercial multi-factor authentication and single sign-on tool by keycloak.
-Microsoft Entra ID is a commercial multi-factor authentication and single sign-on tool by Microsoft.
-Compare features, ratings, integrations, and community reviews side by side to find the best multi-factor authentication and single sign-on fit for your security stack.
+Keycloak is a commercial access management tool by keycloak.
+Microsoft Entra ID is a commercial access management tool by Microsoft.
+Compare features, ratings, integrations, and community reviews side by side to find the best access management fit for your security stack.

 Based on our analysis of NIST CSF 2.0 coverage, core features, integrations, company size fit, here is our conclusion: